Ponte City: Decay

 During the late 1980s, gang activity had caused the crime rate to soar at the tower and the surrounding neighbourhood.
 By the 1990s, many gangs moved into the building and it became extremely unsafe.
-Ponte City became symbolic of the crime and urban decay gripping the once cosmopolitan Berea area.
-The core filled with debris five stories high as the owners left the building to decay.
+Ponte City became symbolic of the crime and urban decay gripping the once cosmopolitan inner city area comprising Berea and neighboring Hillbrow.
+The open-air core of the building filled with rubbish five stories high as the owners left the building to decay.

-There were proposals in the mid-1990s to turn the building into a highrise prison.
+There was speculation in the mid-1990s that Gauteng province might turn the building into a high-rise prison but, despite the decay, Ponte City was home in this period to many migrants, especially from Francophone West and Central Africa.

 New Ponte

-In May 2007 Ponte changed ownership and a re-development project - "New Ponte" - was put in motion.
+In May 2007, Ponte changed ownership and a re-development project, "New Ponte", was put in motion.
 David Selvan and Nour Addine Ayyoub under Ayyoub's company, Investagain, planned to revitalise the building completely.
 The planned development would have contained 467 residential units, retail and leisure-time areas.
 Over the next few years, the Johannesburg Development Agency planned to invest about R900 million in the areas around Ponte City such as the Ellis Park Precinct project as well as an upgrade of Hillbrow and Berea partly in preparation for the 2010 FIFA World Cup.

 The subprime mortgage crisis caused the banks not to provide the funding required to finish the revitalisation.
-The project was cancelled and ownership was given back to the Kempston Group.
+The project was cancelled and ownership was given back to the Kempston Group, which continued to market the building.

 Current status

-As of 2017, the building has been totally refurbished, and is now "desirable" and "affordable".
-The population is reported to be approximately 80% black, and to include immigrants from various countries.
+As of 2017, the building had been totally refurbished, and had become "desirable" and "affordable", at least in the terms promoted by the Kempston Group.
+The population was reported to be approximately 80% black, and to include immigrants from various countries.
+As of 2022, despite problems with infrastructure and governance in central Johannesburg, Kempston was promoting its "safe and affordable" apartments.

-In popular culture

-One of the final shots of the 2009 film District 9 features the tower.
-Director Philip Bloom dedicated a documentary film titled Ponte Tower.
-Ingrid Martens filmed the documentary Africa Shafted: Under one Roof, entirely, over two and a half years, in the Ponte lifts.
-A battle scene was filmed inside the tower for the 2016 movie Resident Evil: The Final Chapter.